Yasmani Grandal Player Props: White Sox vs. Athletics

-The Chicago White Sox and Yasmani Grandal (.290 slugging percentage over his past 10 games, including one homer), take on starting pitcher Kyle Muller and the Oakland Athletics at Oakland-Alameda County Coliseum, Saturday at 4:07 PM ET.
+Yasmani Grandal, with a slugging percentage of .313 in his past 10 games -- including one home run -- will be in action for the Chicago White Sox versus the Oakland Athletics, with Paul Blackburn on the mound, July 2 at 4:07 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Athletics.
+He had two hits (going 2-for-5 with an RBI) in his most recent appearance against the Athletics.

 Yasmani Grandal Game Info & Props vs. the Athletics